Chevron

 As mentioned earlier in the article, a tenant must leave the property after the notice period ends.
 If they do not, landlords may need to apply for a warrant for possession.

-This legal document authorizes court bailiffs to remove the tenants from the property.
+This legal document authorises court bailiffs to remove the tenants from the property.
 DCBL’s high court enforcement experts can guide landlords through the application process.

 We also ensure all the required documents are ready and present these documents to the court.

-By handling this complex task, eviction specialists save landlords valuable time and help expedite the eviction process.tenant eviction specialists
+By handling this complex task, eviction specialists save landlords valuable time and help expedite the eviction process.

 How to Evict a Tenant UK – DCBL